whitehaven/residency-mastermind/README.md

 easier to understand and reason about.
 Vectorized constraints are seductive but hard.

 This is going well enough that I have merged main to this candidate.

+### 2025-10-13

+Lots of undocumented work done up to this point.

+- constraints.py still needs:
+    - prerequisite constraint with test, possibly including prerequisites from prior years
+    - block alignment for rotations (maybe a type or alternative to existing contiguity code)
+    - force selections of variables to True/False (i.e., to specify weeks rotations are offered)

+Was trying to use realistic data, but too unwieldy to test situations which require week-perfect scheduling.
+Adopting a strategy of creating tight test cases which can only succeed if solved exactly right seems to be a better approach.